 The HPMC capsule (size -00-) is composed of two open-ended cylinders, a cap and a body, that fit inside each other.
 Five of the capsules contain ten ring-formed markers, while two capsules contain five tube-formed markers.
 The capsules are packed in a blister pack labeled with numbers, which is then placed inside a carton box.

 The transit times obtained are independent of the shape of the markers, however, on day six, differently shaped markers are used to aid the radiologist in identifying the location of the cecum.
 Additionally, dividing the day six dosage into morning and evening doses will increase the accuracy of measurements related to rapid transit.

 Transit-Pellets Instruction for Use

 Each box of Transit-Pellets includes an Instruction for Use (IFU), which is available in up to 20 different languages.
 It is important that the user of the Transit-Pellets reads this information before beginning use of the device.
 The IFU contains important instructions on how to properly use the Transit-Pellets.
-By thoroughly reviewing the IFU, the user can ensure that they are using the Transit-Pellets safely and effectively.
 You will find it in the footer menu “Downloads” or you can enter it directly via THIS LINK.

 Information on this site should not be used as a substitute for medical advice from your doctor.
 Always discuss diagnosis and treatment information including risks with your doctor.
 Keep in mind that all treatment and outcome results are specific to the individual patient.
 Results may vary.